vbookshelf/Thumb-Drive-App-Concept/README.md

 <br>

-The entire Python packaging ecosystem — pip, conda, uv, pyproject.toml, requirements.txt — is architected around the assumption that software needs to be updated.
+The entire Python packaging ecosystem — pip, conda, uv, pyproject.toml, requirements.txt — is architected around the understanding that software needs to be updated.
 Version ranges, dependency resolution, compatibility matrices — this complexity exists to answer the question: "How do we keep this working as things change?"

-But the TDA concept is asking a different question: "How do we make this work perfectly, right now, forever?"
+But the TDA concept is asking a different question: "How do we make this work reliably, offline?"

 The goal is to freeze the environment.
 Researchers and students don't need the latest version of pandas — they need the version that worked yesterday to still work tomorrow.